saasykit/laravel-open-graphy/README.md

 ## Installation

 1. You need to install the `chromium` or `chrome` browser on your server as it's being used by Open Graphy to render images.
-You can install it using the following command:

 **Ubuntu/Debian**:
 ```bash